Code for Leasing Business Premises in England and Wales 2007

 Alterations and changes of use

-The Lease Code 2007 recommends that the landlord's control over alterations and changes of use should not be more restrictive than is necessary to protect the value of the property and any adjoining or neighbouring property of the landlord.
+The Landlord Code recommends that the landlord's control over alterations and changes of use should not be more restrictive than is necessary to protect the value of the property and any adjoining or neighbouring property of the landlord.

 Landlord's consent should not be required for internal non-structural alterations, unless the alterations could affect the services or systems in the building.
 Where consent is not required, the tenant should notify the landlord of any internal non-structural alterations it has carried out.